SoftwareAG/c8y-docs/content/change-logs/analytics/apama-in-c8y-20240319-More-efficient-implementation-of-the-prometheus-endpoint-in-the-Streaming-Analytics-microservices.md

 ---
 date: 2024-03-19
-title: Improved implementation of the /prometheus endpoint in the Streaming Analytics microservices
+title: More efficient implementation of the /prometheus endpoint in the Streaming Analytics microservices
 change_type:
   - value: change-VSkj2iV9m
     label: Fix